-When we hold limiting beliefs about ourselves, it hinders our potential.
-As Henry Ford once said, ‘Whether you think you can or think you can't, you're right’.
+If we have limiting beliefs about ourselves, it will make us hold back.
+If we don’t believe in ourselves, how can we expect others to?.
+Henry Ford once commented that, ‘Whether you think you can or think you can't, you're right’.

 While it can be healthy to know your own limitations, it’s also healthy to let go of inhibiting thoughts.
 You deserve to thrive.